Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 - It is compatible with both iOS and Android.

-- Move alert cannot be set to custom time interval.
+- Move alert cannot be set to a custom time intervals.
 It is always an hour.

-- It cannot pair with heart rate monitor or cycling sensor.
+- It cannot pair with a heart rate monitor or cycling sensor.

 - The display screen of Fitbit Charge 2 is large.